 On the other hand, because of XML’s loose structure; many traditional database techniques cannot be applied to it to improve its performance, such as an index, for example.
 Since it lacks the classic query optimization, its syntax-parse based query execution algorithm is much less efficient than a relational database.
 Unlike the relational database, in which the data is stored in tables, XML is not intended for human beings to read and its redundant tag representation costs overwhelming storage waste.
 Additionally, it is difficult to detect improper format and/or syntax errors.

-All popular applications used in civil engineering
+Popular applications used in civil engineering

-As there are many geospatial data manipulation applications existing in the market today, our goal is to explore some of them, compare their functions and choose some appropriate applications to apply in our project to help us make better decisions about operation and maintenance requests.
+As there are many geospatial data manipulation applications in the market today, in this sectionwe explore some of them, compare their functions and choose some appropriate applications to apply in our project to help us make better decisions about operation and maintenance requests.
 We look at these applications’ analyzing, navigation, and visualization functions, and describe four representative applications in detail below.
 While they all play an important role in the 3D geographic information field, they all have different focuses.
 For instance, some of them can only support one model, either BIM or GIS.
 Some are designed for transformation between different models, and others are very powerful navigation tools of the 3D city.

 LandXplorer